-Re: - Financial reporting - Australian Public Transport Industrial Association - for year ending 30 June 2020 (FR2020/231)
+Australian Public Transport Industrial Association Financial Report for the year ended 30 June 2022 - (FR2022/178)

-I refer to the financial report of the Australian Public Transport Industrial Association in respect of the year ending 30 June 2020.
-The documents were lodged with the Registered Organisations Commission ('the ROC') on 3 December 2020.
+I acknowledge receipt of the financial report for the year ended 30 June 2022 for the Australian Public Transport Industrial Association.
+The documents were lodged with the Registered Organisations Commission (the ROC) on 24 November 2022.

-The financial report has been filed.
 The financial report was filed based on a primary review.
-This involved confirming whether the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
+This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note the report for year ending 30 June 2021 may be subject to an advanced compliance review.
+Please note that next year's financial report may be subject to an advanced compliance review.